material-components/material-components-web-react/packages/list/README.md

 nonInteractive | Boolean | Disables interactivity affordances dense | Boolean | Styles the density of the list, making it appear more compact avatarList | Boolean | Configures the leading tiles of each row to display images instead of icons.
-This will make the graphics of the list items larger twoLine | Boolean | Styles the list with two linesn singleSelection | Boolean | Allows for single selection of list items wrapFocus | Boolean | Sets the list to allow the up arrow on the first element to focus the last element of the list and vice versa selectedIndex | Number | Toggles the selected state of the list item at the given index
+This will make the graphics of the list items larger twoLine | Boolean | Styles the list with two lines singleSelection | Boolean | Allows for single selection of list items wrapFocus | Boolean | Sets the list to allow the up arrow on the first element to focus the last element of the list and vice versa selectedIndex | Number | Toggles the selected state of the list item at the given index